RAIGN: When It's All Over EP (2016–2017)

 On 31 March 2016 Raign announced that her second EP When It's All Over would be released on 14 April 2016 and the lead single would premiere on The Vampire Diaries on 1 April.

 Born Again EP (2018)

-On January 19, 2018, RAIGN announced via social media that her third EP Born Again would be released on January 26 via Millionaire London Records and would feature four new songs produced with movie soundtracks in mind, including an orchestral remake of One Thing Leads To Another, originally recorded by pop band The Fixx.
+On January 19, 2018, RAIGN announced via social media that her third EP Born Again would be released on January 26 via Millionaire London Records and would feature four new songs produced with film soundtracks in mind, including an orchestral remake of "One Thing Leads to Another", originally recorded by the Fixx.

 "Out of Time" (2018)

-"Out Of Time" was released on August 10, 2018 and premiered by Clash magazine.
+"Out of Time" was released on 10 August 2018 and premiered by Clash magazine.
 "It's about having a feeling inside that you can do something magical, but you have to move fast or the magic moment will go and if you don't do it now, you'll always regret it.
 Personal alchemy."